pnp/powershell/documentation/Set-PnPListPermission.md

 Set-PnPListPermission -Identity 'Documents' -User 'user@contoso.com' -RemoveRole 'Contribute'
 ```

-Removes the 'Contribute' permission to the user 'user@contoso.com' for the list 'Documents'.
+Removes the 'Contribute' permission from the user 'user@contoso.com' for the list 'Documents'.

 ## PARAMETERS